minahussain/CosDNA_Extension/README.md

 ## Updates

 Update 1.2: added context menu.
+Update 1.3: updated jquery to version 3.3.1

-Future plans to make a Firefox extension.
+Future plans to add as a Firefox extension.